Severity

 The recall

-issued this moderate-severity CPSC recall — The ATV's speedometer can display half of the vehicle's true speed, which can result in loss of control, posi….
+issued this CPSC recall-The ATV's speedometer can display half of the vehicle's true speed, which can result in loss of control, posi….

 Sourced from official CPSC enforcement records.
 Verify recall #22721 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #22721) was formally reported on February 10, 2022.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
 Federal records list the affected scope as About 1,300.

 The documented reason for this recall is: The ATV's speedometer can display half of the vehicle's true speed, which can result in loss of control, posing a crash hazard.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled ATVs and contact a Can-Am dealer for a free repair.
 BRP is contacting all known purchasers directly to coordinate the free repair with dealers to … - consumers holding this product should act on that instruction rather than relying on general guidance.